Ahmad-Hazrati/drf_api_littleangels/README.md

   - This section is only visible to authenticated users and contains all details of the event including booking functionality.
   - The user can book the event by clicking the book button.
   - If the user is the owner of the booking then s/he can delete his/her bookings through a drop down menu.
+  - If the booking is blocked by the admin then the user will be notified with a warning message.
   ![Post detail](/readme_assets/event_detail.png)<br><br>
   - __Feed__
   - The feed section is visible to authenticated users.